LZFSE: Implementation

 A reference C library written by Eric Bainville was made available under the 3-clause BSD License after WWDC 2016.
 It includes an executable to compress and decompress LZFSE streams as well.
 There are no plans to expose an LZVN API.

 Apple's LZFSE implementation uses a simpler algorithm called LZVN when the input is smaller than LZFSE_ENCODE_LZVN_THRESHOLD (4096 bytes).
 This is a LZSS-type algorithm without entropy encoding but with three widths of REP (L,M,D) packets.
 In the open source reference implementation, Apple explains that LZFSE does not perform as well for small sizes, so LZVN is used instead.
 This algorithm in libfastCompression.a was discovered earlier as the default kernelcache compression method in Mac OS X Yosemite Developer Preview 1 (2014), replacing the legacy lzss compression from Haruhiko Okumura.

 Usage

 AppleFSCompression.framework (AFSC), the mechanism for quasi-transparent compression in HFS Plus and Apple File System, supports LZFSE and LZVN since OS X 10.9.

 Apple's Disk Images framework has offered an LZFSE-based encoding called ULFO since Mac OS X 10.11, accessible via hdiutil(1) and some third-party image utilities.

+Apple introduced the Apple Archive format and its associated API in macOS High Sierra in 2017.
+The extension name is .aar (since macOS Big Sur, used to be .yaa).
+Encryption was introduced in macOS Monterey, when AA became the default Archive Utility format.
+Three command-line utilities are available in macOS to handle AA files.
+Of third-party programs, Keka is able to use the system APIs to handle AA files, but no independent implementations exist on other systems.